Home All Tools The Better Veteran

 How This Works— full methodology, click to expand

 The fee comparison grows your balance at (return − annual expense ratio) over your horizon for four tiers: the TSP (~0.035%, from tsp.gov), a low-cost self-directed IRA (~0.08%), an average mutual-fund IRA (0.40%, ICI 2024 asset-weighted), and an advisor-managed IRA (~1.0% AUM plus fund fees).
 The gap versus the TSP is the dollars that option would cost you.
-The decision guidance flags the Rule of 55 (penalty-free TSP withdrawals if you separate in/after the year you turn 55 — lost if you roll to an IRA), the under-59½ early-withdrawal penalty, and the conversion-inside-TSP limitation.
+The decision guidance flags the Rule of 55 (penalty-free TSP withdrawals if you separate in/after the year you turn 55 — lost if you roll to an IRA) and the under-59½ early-withdrawal penalty.
+As of January 28, 2026 the TSP allows Roth in-plan conversions, so converting Traditional→Roth no longer requires rolling out to an IRA.
 This is an educational planning tool, not tax or investment advice — confirm with a fee-only (not commission-based) advisor or a CPA before converting.

 Frequently Asked Questions